andresarmento/modbus-esp8266/README.md

 The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus IP).

-In the current version the library allows the ESP8266/ESP32 operate as a master and/or slave, supporting Modbus IP via wireless network and Modbus RTU over serial.
 For more information about Modbus see:

 * [Modbus (From Wikipedia, the free encyclopedia)](http://pt.wikipedia.org/wiki/Modbus)
 * [MODBUS APPLICATION PROTOCOL SPECIFICATION